baskerville/plato/doc/HOOKS.md

 The *Hooks* sub-menu of the matches menu can be used to trigger a hook when the corresponding category isn't in the summary bar.
 Otherwise, you can just tap the category name in the summary bar.
 When the hook is triggered, the associated `program` is spawned.
+It will receive the category name and online status (*true* or *false*) as arguments.

-The spawned `program` can send events to *Plato* through its standard output.
+A fetcher can send events to *Plato* through its standard output.
 Each event is a JSON object with a required `type` key:

 ```
 // Display a notification message.
 {"type": "notify", "message": STRING}